michelleminkoff/data-driven-journalism-spring-2022/session4/readme.md

+HOMEWORK - NO MTG NEXT SAT.
+- rough draft of final project.
+- second critique due.
+- write four short news stories (250-500 words) about the rise and fall of words, two about Google Trends, two about Google Books ngrams, of those, one should be news-related, and the other can be news-related or not.
+Each one should cover a comparison of at least two words over time.
+- opt: make appt with me to discuss your story.

+Agenda
 - 9 Capstone prof coming to speak
 - 9:30-10 go over data stories
 - 10:15-11:30 review cleaning and look at analysis – use cleaned ga file